 Content caching is a useful technique to increase the loading speed of a page.
 If the page has personalised content this technique doesn’t work.
-This is because one user may receive another user’s personalised content.
-This is obviously dangerous and no good.
+This is is because one user may receive another user’s personalised content which is insecure and undesirable.

 What is personalised content?

 Personalised content is content that is specific to a user.
 The most basic example would be a "Logout" link.
 This is because the page knows that you are logged in and that you may want to logout.

-Even though this is personal, this can be cached because you can group users into two buckets: logged out users and logged in users.
-So you can serve the correct cached page to each bucket.
+Even though this is personal it's cacheable because we can have two groups of users: logged out and logged in users.
+In which case, we can serve the correct cached page to each group with a cookie check.

 1. The architecture becomes complex

-What seems like a simple use of AJAX has a significant effect on architecture.
+Using AJAX has a significant impact on architecture.

 - Is there one extra request for personalised content or multiple?

-- Do you serve it as JSON and then parse that on the client?
+- Do we serve it as JSON and then parse that on the client?

 - How do we organise partials?

-- At what point is personalised content not essential to the UX and how does that affect architecture?
+- At what point is personalised content not essential to the experience?

 2. Some people will have a broken experience

 This goes against Progressive Enhancement which in-turn goes against the spirit of the web.
 We shouldn't unnecessarily exclude people.

 3. Replacing browser behaviour degrades the experience

-When we use AJAX to load in content, we stop using the inherent functionality browsers provide for free.
+Using AJAX to load content stops us using the inherent functionality browsers provide for free.
 This functionality is an intuitive aspect of the browsing experience.

 This includes displaying a loading indicator that accurately indicates the progress of the request.
 It also includes handling response and timeout errors.

 Using AJAX and content-caching like this, means at first the page is only half rendered.
 Then, sometime later, the personalised content is injected into the page.
 This is, at least a little jarring as the page fills in the gaps.

-You’ll need to implement loading spinners, and hide content, and show the content perhaps with a transition.
-These things are rarely smooth and they differ from site to site.
-All of which does not help the user.
+We'll need to implement loading spinners, and hide content, and show the content perhaps with a transition.
+These things are often janky and they differ from site to site making for a low quality experience.